schorsch1976/x735-v2.5-C-/README.md

 ## Why rewritten?

 My goal was to use a "vanilla" debian bullyeye on the raspberry pi4 but still have the fan not running on maximum speed.
 The python3 libraries used at the [original](https://wiki.geekworm.com/X735_V2.5_Software) and the forked version from [thorkseng](https://github.com/thorkseng/x735-v2.5) dont work on a vanilla debian system.

-So: One of the most fundamental and widespread programming languages is C/C++.
+So: One of the most fundamental and widespread programming languages is C/C++ was used.

 ---